 Prior to hopping on that plane, I did a fair bit of research on the Do’s and Don’ts of Fashion Week to stay prepared and also because I wanted to make sure that I made the most of my trip there.
-I wanted to not only make the most of my first season of New York Fashion Week but also still make time to explore the city and have some tourist-y fun!
-(Ps: I love being a tourist, anyone else feel the same?)
+The goal is to make the most of my first season of New York Fashion Week & still make time to explore the city and have some tourist-y fun!

 Prepare your outfits ahead of schedule

 I don’t know how many times I’ve shared this, but I hate packing with a passion- if I was a millionaire, I would hire someone to pack my bags for me.
 In preparation for Fashion Week madness, I strongly suggest planning your outfits from head to toe (yes, that includes shoes, bags and accessories).